 H.R.
-3970, the Tax Reduction and Reform Act of 2007
+3970, the Tax Reduction and Reform Act

-On October 25, 2007, Chairman Rangel of the House Ways and Means Committee introduced the Tax Reduction and Reform Act of 2007 (H.R.
-3970), an omnibus tax bill containing a broad array of both individual and corporate income tax provisions.
-"Very preliminary" revenue estimates indicate the bill would reduce revenue by a net total of \$53.8 billion over 5 years and by \$7.5 billion over 10 years.11
+One of the broadest tax proposals considered by Congress in 2007 was H.R 3970, the Tax Reduction and Reform Act, introduced by Chairman Charles Rangel of the House Ways and Means Committee on October 25.
+The bill is an omnibus tax package containing a variety of both individual and corporate income tax provisions.
+"Very preliminary" revenue estimates indicate the bill would reduce revenue by a net total of \$53.8 billion over 5 years and by \$7.5 billion over 10 years.20

 On the individual side, a chief focus of the bill is the individual alternative minimum tax (AMT).
 As described elsewhere in this report, without legislative action, the AMT will include an increasing portion of taxpayers in its scope.
-The bill has two AMT provisions: (1) a one-year "patch" that does not completely repeal the tax, but that extends a temporarily higher exemption level enacted in 2006; and (2) complete repeal of the individual AMT after 2007.
-Beyond the AMT, however, the bill proposes a number of general tax cuts for individuals, including an increased standard deduction, an increased child tax credit, and expansion of the number of taxpayers qualifying for the earned income tax credit.
+The bill has two AMT provisions: (1) a one-year "patch" that does not repeal the tax, but that extends a temporarily higher exemption level and allows nonrefundable regular-tax credits to offset the AMT; and (2) complete repeal of the individual AMT after 2007.
+(As described below, however, on October 30 Chairman Rangel introduced H.R.
+3996, which contains only the temporary reduction for 2007, along with extension of numerous temporary tax benefits for individuals and businesses.)

+Beyond the AMT, however, H.R.
+3970 proposes a number of general tax cuts for individuals, including an increased standard deduction, an increased child tax credit, and expansion of the number of taxpayers qualifying for the earned income tax credit.
 The bill would also extend for one year a set of temporary individual income tax benefits ("extenders").
 Among the largest of these is the optional deduction for state and local sales taxes and the deduction for tuition.